VonKleistL/OptiMac/README.md

 ## License

-OptiMac Enhanced is released under the [MIT License](LICENSE), making it free to use, modify, and distribute.
+OptiMac is released under the [MIT License](LICENSE), making it free to use, modify, and distribute.

 ## Support the Project

-If OptiMac Enhanced helped speed up your Mac:
+If OptiMac helped speed up your Mac:
 - ** Star the repository** to help others discover it
 - ** Share on social media** - Spread the word to fellow Mac users
 - ** Contribute code** - Help make OptiMac even better